Thomas Johann Seebeck: Seebeck effect

 In 1822, after previous experiments on voltaic current and magnetism, Thomas Johann Seebeck found that a circuit made from two dissimilar metals with junctions at different temperatures would deflect a compass magnet.
 Seebeck believed this was due to magnetism induced by the temperature difference.
-Based on this result, Seebeck elaborated a table relating different metal junctions and the deflexion of the compass.
+Based on this result, Seebeck elaborated a table relating different metal junctions and the deflection of the compass.
 His main conclusion at the end of these experiments was about the influence of the metals and volcanoes on Terrestrial magnetism.

 However, during the 1820s, there were at least two different explanations to the relationship between electricity and magnetism.
 One of them was related to the belief in the polarity of the Nature (Naturphilosophie); another, followed Newton's concepts of force. Ørsted, Seebeck, Ritter and some German chemists and physicists believed on the polarity and looked for a relationship among different forces of Nature, like electricity, magnetism, heat, light and chemical reactions.
 Following Newton's concept of force were André-Marie Ampère and some French physicists. Ørsted interpreted Seebeck's experiment as supporting a relationship between electricity, magnetism and heat.

 After the discovery of the electron and its fundamental charge, it was quickly realized that Seebeck's effect was an electric current that is induced, which by Ampere's law deflects the magnet.
 More specifically, the temperature difference produces an electric potential (voltage) which can drive an electric current in a closed circuit.
 Today, this effect is known as the Peltier–Seebeck effect.

 The voltage produced is proportional to the temperature difference between the two junctions.
 The proportionality constant (a) is known as the Seebeck coefficient, and often referred to as the thermoelectric power or thermopower.
 The Seebeck voltage does not depend on the distribution of temperature along the metals between the junctions.
 This effect is the physical basis for a thermocouple, which is used often for temperature measurement.

 The voltage difference, V, produced across the terminals of an open circuit made from a pair of dissimilar metals, A and B, whose two junctions are held at different temperatures, is directly proportional to the difference between the hot and cold junction temperatures, Th − Tc.

 The voltage or current produced across the junctions of two different metals is caused by the diffusion of electrons from a high electron density region to a low electron density region, as the density of electrons is different in different metals.
 The conventional current flows in the opposite direction.

 If both junctions are kept at same temperature, an equal amount of electron diffuses at both of them.
 Therefore, the currents at the two junctions are equal and opposite and the net current is zero, and if both the junctions are kept at different temperatures then diffusions at the two junctions are different and hence a different amount of current is produced.
 Therefore, the net current is non-zero.
 This phenomenon is known as thermoelectricity.